 Available Full-Time Employment Options – Most international students discover that the majority of organizations hiring students on a H1-B Visa are in the consulting, technology, or finance industries.
 International students who land a job in these fields tend to be the best and the brightest.
 The competition for positions can be fierce, so in order to be successful it is essential that your GPA is high and that your work-related experience is top-notch.
 It is also extremely important to learn how to navigate the job market.
 Access the Job Hunting Tips and Advice page.

-For a listing of organizations who will hire international students please visit H1Base, an extensive site dedicated to assisting international students find employment in the U.S. Please note: this site is password protected.
-Contact the Career Center at 717-245-1740 to obtain the password.
+For a listing of organizations who will hire international students please visit H1Base, an extensive site dedicated to assisting international students find employment in the U.S. within the GoinGlobal website.

 Distinguishing Yourself from Other Job Applicants- As stated above, the competition for positions can be tough.
 To make yourself a superior candidate for a job you need to distinguish yourself from other applicants.
 This can be done by maintaining a strong GPA while in college, accepting leadership roles in your extracurricular activities, and interning with well-known organizations in your field.
 See below for resources that can assist you with this endeavor: